Understanding the If-Else Statement in C# (Full Explanation with Examples)

-v The simplest form of the if statement consists of the `if` keyword followed by a Boolean expression enclosed in parentheses.
-If the condition evaluates to true, the code block associated with the if statement is executed.
+The simplest form of the if statement evaluates a condition.
+If the condition evaluates to true, the associated block of code is executed.

 int num = 10;